GSA/GitHub-Administration/README.md

 <h2 id="join-the-gsa-organization">Join the GSA organization</h2>

-Email `gsa-gitHub.support@gsa.gov` the following: “Please add me `(https://gitHub.com/username)` to `https://gitHub.com/GSA`.
+Email `gsa-github.support@gsa.gov` the following: “Please add me `(https://github.com/username)` to `https://github.com/GSA`.
 Please supply your GitHub username and GSA email address.

 Also, to make it easier, please describe any team(s) or repo(s) you will need access to.
 The owner or admin of the requested repo or team will need to grant access.
 An admin will verify compliance and add you, after which you’ll need to accept their invitation.